hongshengjie/grpc-gin/README.md

 # grpc-gin
-proto grpc gin plugin , use the proto files  to generate gin web interface
+proto grpc gin plugin , use the proto files  to generate gin web handers

 ## install
 ```